dojo/widgets/src/tab-controller/README.md

 # @dojo/widgets/tab-controller widget

-Dojo 2's `TabController` widget provides a user interface capable of displaying tabbed content.
+Dojo's `TabController` widget provides a user interface capable of displaying tabbed content.
 The content shown at any given time is based on the currently-selected tab button.

 ## Features